 The Washington County Sheriff’s Office has procedures for investigating citizen complaints.
 However, complaints received anonymously are difficult to properly investigate.
 Without providing contact information, the ability to further clarify the complaint is compromised.
 If you have a complaint against the Sheriff’s Office or its employees, you may appear in person or contact this office by phone or email to speak with the on-duty supervisor to ensure a prompted review of the alleged misconduct and assure you are connected to the appropriate resource to begin the complaint process.

-All official complaints against the Sheriff’s Office, or any of its employees, shall be completely investigated within ninety days from the date of the filing of the complaint.
+All official complaints against the Sheriff’s Office, or any of its employees, shall be completely investigated within sixty days from the date of the filing of the complaint.
 The Sheriff may, on a case-by-case basis, grant an extension to this time limit, at his discretion based on extenuating circumstances.

 Any anonymous complaint shall not be, in and of itself, the basis for any action against an employee.
 The office may, however, investigate the complaint and, if corroborated, may become the accusing party and pursue discipline.